 GermanyOfficial Name: Federal Republic of Germany

-Must be valid for at least three months beyond your planned date of departure from the Schengen area and contain at least two blank pages
+Six months beyond planned date of departure from the Schengen area

 BLANK PASSPORT PAGES: